 “I don’t know that we’re going to have a Great Highway-level of resistance about this,” Kirshenbaum added, in reference to the political upheaval in the Sunset following 2024’s vote to permanently close the coastal road to cars.
 But, she said, “I kind of hope we do.”

-Breed’s last decision as outgoing mayor was to appoint a District 2 supervisor to replace Catherine Stefani, whose seat was vacated when she was elected to the State Assembly.
+Breed’s last decision as outgoing mayor was to appoint a District 2 supervisor to replace Catherine Stefani, who vacated her seat when she was elected to the State Assembly.

 For Erin Roach, president of the Marina Community Association, the allegations “just came off as kind of mean and petty, versus a real blow to his character.”